luiscielak/talklog/README.md

 		SPACE BAR:		reset to original view

-		S:				save frame as .png
+		S or s:			save frame as .png

 ##Created by